Behind the Picture: JFK and RFK, Los Angeles, July 1960

-In John Loengard’s excellent book, Life Photographers: What They Saw, Walker described the scene playing out in front of his lens — a scene far more fraught and tense than a cursory glimpse at the photo might suggest:
+In John Loengard’s excellent book, Life Photographers: What They Saw, Walker described the scene playing out in front of his lens — a scene far more fraught than a cursory glimpse at the photo might suggest:

 At the 1960 Democratic Convention, where everybody was shooting pictures like crazy, I was doing a story on Bobby Kennedy.
 The morning after Jack was nominated, we went up to his room.
 The brothers talked very quietly, and Jack told Bobby he wasn’t going to choose [labor union leader] Walter Reuther for Vice President. . . .
 I waited outside for Bobby to come out.
 When he did, he was furious.
 We were walking back down the stairs, and Bobby was hitting his hand like this, saying “Shit, shit, shit.”
 You know, he really hated [Lyndon] Johnson.

-All these years later, knowing the awful fate in store for both of these complicated men, this quiet moment — shared, through Walker’s tough, sensitive artistry, with the rest of us — this moment feels like the end of something.
+All these years later, knowing the awful fate in store for both of these complicated men, this quiet moment — shared, through Walker’s tough, sensitive artistry, with the rest of us — feels like the end of something.

 — Ben Cosgrove is the Editor of LIFE.com